Alexis Lafreniere Game Preview: Rangers vs. Wild

 Lafreniere Season Stats Insights

-- Despite recording points in four of 10 games this season, Lafreniere has yet to post a multi-point contest.

-- Lafreniere has yet to post an assist through 10 games this year.
+- Lafreniere has had an assist twice this season in 12 games played, but did not have multiple assists in either of those games.

+- Lafreniere's odds on his points over/under carry an implied probability of 46.5% that he goes over.

-- Lafreniere has an implied probability of 45.5% to eclipse his point total based on the odds.
+- Lafreniere has an implied probability of 30.8% of going over his assist prop bet, based on the odds.

-- There is a 28.6% chance of Lafreniere having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.